willstMSFT/microsoft-365-docs/microsoft-365/syntex/create-syntex-model.md

     - In the **Content type** section, choose whether to create a new content type or to use an existing one.

-    - In the **Compliance** section, under **Retention labels**, select the retention label you want to add.
-If a compliance label has been already applied to the library where the file is stored, it will be shown.
+    - In the **Compliance** section, select the retention label or sensitivity label you want to add.
+If a label has been already applied to the library where the file is stored, it will be selected.

-    > [!NOTE]
-    > Sensitivity labels are not available for **Layout method** (structured document processing models) at this time.

 5. When you're ready to create the model, select **Create**.